An Early Passion Evolves

 Since many can claim they understand the digital asset space, I felt that I could provide additional value to my clients through deeper understanding of cryptocurrencies, the blockchain, and decentralized finance (DeFi).
 I'm proud to say that I am a Certified Digital Asset Advisor (CDAA) and enjoy helping our clients navigate this high-growth/high-potential space.

 One Day Advice is Founded

 Waking up and having conversations every day with other technology companies trying to “make the world a better place” had opened my mind to a world of possibilities.
 Because of this, I had further grown to see the potential that technology could bring to personalized financial planning.
 This led me to start One Day Advice in 2018.
 My goal was to “partner” with the cutting-edge technology that exists today and let it enhance my ability to extend financial advice to a generation that is most often being ignored.
 While I do have a passion for technology, I believe that people still want a human touch.
 At One Day Advice, we are looking to enhance the human touch with the help of technology.
 That way we can provide better solutions and services to more people.

 To illustrate this, I often describe the analogy of Tony Stark stepping into the Iron Man suit.
 By himself, Tony is a smart and successful individual.
 But when he steps into his enhanced suit of armor, he becomes Iron Man.
 That’s the exact role that I believe technology can play in our lives, if we harness it correctly.

-Our Attention and Focus is Around You
+Our Attention and Focus are Always Around You

 I look forward to the opportunity to grow with our clients, one day at a time.